henriklied/django-twitter-oauth/README.markdown

 - Django 1.0 (or trunk)
 - Twitter oAuth closed beta invite

+## Installation
+Add the 'twitter_app' directory somewhere on your 'PYTHONPATH', put it into 'INSTALLED_APPS' in your settings file.
+Fill in your CONSUMER_KEY and CONSUMER_SECRET either in 'twitter_app/utils.py' or in your settings file.
+Include 'twitter_app.urls' in your base 'urls.py'

+You're good to go!

 ## API Usage
 Use the API resources listed on the [REST API Documentation](http://apiwiki.twitter.com/REST+API+Documentation).
 I've currently implemented two functions, which you can see in the end of twitter_app/utils.py.